foobarberis/42-turing/README.md

 Goal: decide whether the input is in `0^n1^n`.

 This means the word must be made of some number of `0`s followed immediately by exactly the same number of `1`s: `""`, `01`, `0011`, `000111`, and so on.

+Before that language check starts, the machine validates that the external input is a binary word.
+Inputs containing `-`, `y`, or `n` block in `INVALID_INPUT`.

 Idea: repeatedly remove one `0` from the left part and one matching `1` from the right part.
 Matched symbols are replaced with `-`.